ShipEngine/connect-website/index.md

   3. [Test](./testing/index.md) your application locally using our CLI, and even debug it using your favorite JavaScript debugger, such as [VSCode](https://code.visualstudio.com/docs/nodejs/nodejs-debugging), [WebStorm](https://blog.jetbrains.com/webstorm/2017/09/debugging-node-js-apps-in-webstorm/), or [Chrome DevTools](https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27).

-  4. [Publish](./publish.md) your app to the ShipEngine Integration Platform, and you will have immediate access to an entire ecosystem of e-commerce customers.
+  4. [Publish](./publish.md) your app to ShipEngine Connect, and you will have immediate access to an entire ecosystem of e-commerce customers.
     Meanwhile, we will take care of hosting, scaling, and providing high-availability access to your integration application.

 </div>